 Justification: The second largest department in the Creative Arts Division is the Music Department.
 The Music Department is composed of several distinct instrumental areas and a fundamental portion of any program of Music is Piano.
 Historically, the Music Department enrollment has averaged around 1,000 students per quarter.
 The ability to attract and retain students is based on the continued ability to hire full time faculty to provide leadership and oversight of specific instrumental areas of performance.
-De Anza College is an All Steinway Institution, one of three community colleges in California.
-This full time faculty position is necessary to provide oversight of the fleet of Steinway pianos including its maintenance.
+This full time faculty position is necessary to provide oversight of the fleet of pianos including its maintenance.
 To be able to continue to recruit students to our outstanding Music Department and provide the best performance education for transferring students who are Music majors we are requesting this retirement position be filled at this time.